 Usually when we talk about octopuses, “cute” isn’t what we think first.
 But this eight-legged critter here really is cute.
-Until now, this type of octopus has been called the flapjack octopus, since it looks like a pancake: it has webbing between its legs, like a duck’s feet.
-It lives as far as 2,000 feet deep in the ocean, where the water is very cold.
-So the Monterey Bay Aquarium keeps their new flappy friend in a tank of super-cold water.
-They’ve been waiting more than a year for the octopus to lay eggs, and might have to wait 2-3 more years…cold-water sea creatures don’t lay eggs very often.
-When they do, you can bet their octopus babies are cute!
+It’s called a flapjack octopus, since the webbing between its legs makes it look like a pancake.
+It lives as far as 2,000 feet deep in the ocean, but this one lives now at Monterey Bay Aquarium.
+Everyone there hopes the octopus will lay eggs.
+If that happens, you can bet the babies will be cute!

 Wee ones: Who has more legs, you or an octopus?
 (All octopuses have 8 legs.)